 Increases in the super guarantee have been discussed and implemented for almost as long as compulsory super has been around.
 Back in 1995, just three years after compulsory superannuation was introduced, economists were already warning that super contributions at current rates were likely to leave employees with insufficient super for a comfortable, independent income by the time they retire.
 In recent years, it has been generally accepted by governments that the super guarantee would need to be raised to 12% in order to meet the basic needs of Australian retirees in the future.

 Why the staged approach?

-The super guarantee will be increased from the current 9.5% to 12% gradually.
-This stepped increase gives businesses time to plan for the future, as they only need to make small increases each year rather than cope with a 2.5% increase all at once.
+The super guarantee will be increased from the current rate of 11% to 12% gradually.
+This stepped increase gives businesses time to plan for the future, as they only need to make small increases each year rather than cope with the whole increase all at once.